-- Category A cases are serious in nature such as violence, drugs, threatening behaviour, illegal use of property or threats to association staff.
-These cases will usually involve the police.
+Category A cases are serious in nature such as violence, drugs, threatening behaviour, illegal use of property or threats to our staff.
+These cases will usually involve the Police.

-- Category B cases are persistent in nature such as continued noise nuisance, frequent disturbances, verbal abuse and tenant failure to control behaviour of children, guests or pets.
+Category B cases are persistent in nature such as continued noise nuisance, frequent disturbances, verbal abuse and tenant failure to control the behaviour of children, guests or pets.

-- Category C cases are breaches of tenancy agreement of a minor nature but still a cause of neighbour nuisance such as untidy gardens, unauthorised parking or neighbour disputes over washing lines, bins and stair cleaning.
+Category C cases are breaches of your Tenancy Agreement.
+They are of a minor nature but still a cause of neighbour nuisance such as untidy gardens, unauthorised parking or neighbour disputes over washing lines, bins and stair cleaning.

-We want all residents to live in a happy and safe environment where they can enjoy their home and tackling unacceptable behaviour is one of the way we can all achieve this.
+We want all of our customers to live in a happy and safe environment where they can enjoy their homes and tackling ASB is one of the way we can achieve this.

 In order for us to take appropriate action, we will look for as much detail from you about the incident you are reporting.
-We may write to your surrounding neighbours to gather more information that will collaborate your report.
-If appropriate, we will seek the assistance of Police Scotland or Community Safety Glasgow Noise Team.
+We may write to your surrounding neighbours to gather more information that will corroborate your report.
+If appropriate, we will seek the assistance of Police Scotland or the Community Safety Glasgow Noise Team.

 How to make a complaint

-In strict confidence you can speak with our staff in our offices at Garrioch Road or Glenavon .
+You can speak with a member of staff in our offices at Garrioch Road or Glenavon Road in strict confidence.
 You can also call us on 0141 946 2466 or email firstname.lastname@example.org

 What happens next?